ipspace/netlab/docs/defaults.md

 [^NAE]: These parameters cannot be changed anywhere else as they're checked before the default values are merged with the lab topology file.

 * The `defaults.sources.extra` list adds files to the list of user default files.
-This parameter can be used to add extra defaults to larger projects with a hierarchical directory structure.
+This parameter can add extra defaults to larger projects with a hierarchical directory structure.
 * The `defaults.sources.user` parameter changes the list of potential user default files.
 * The `defaults.sources.system` parameter changes the list of potential system default files.
 * The `defaults.sources.list` parameter (if present) specifies the complete list of default file locations that cannot be changed with other parameters.